Michael Caine: 1976–1997: Established star

-2000s
+1998–2014: Career resurgence

+Caine's performance in Little Voice (1998) won him a Golden Globe Award.
+Better parts followed, including The Cider House Rules (1999), for which he won his second Academy Award for Best Supporting Actor.
 In the 2000s, Caine appeared in the comedy Miss Congeniality (2000) as the refined pageant coach opposite Sandra Bullock as the undercover FBI agent.
 The film was a massive box office success and Caine earned praise for his comic turn.
 That same year Caine also appeared in Philip Kaufman's controversial yet acclaimed film Quills (2000) as Dr. Royer-Collard opposite Geoffrey Rush, Kate Winslet, and Joaquin Phoenix.
 In 2001, Caine starred in the ensemble dramedy Last Orders starring Helen Mirren, Bob Hoskins, and Tom Courtenay.
-Caine's next film The Quiet American (2002) won him great critical acclaim, earning him his sixth Academy Award nomination.
-Caine also earned a Golden Globe Award and British Academy Film Award for his performance.
+Caine's next film The Quiet American (2002) won him great critical acclaim with Roger Ebert writing, "[it's] a performance that seems to descend perfectly formed.
+There is no artifice in it, no unneeded energy, no tricks, no effort".
+Caine earned his sixth Academy Award nomination as well as a Golden Globe Award and British Academy Film Award for his performance.

 Several of Caine's classic films have been remade, including The Italian Job, Get Carter, Alfie and Sleuth.
+Caine appeared in Get Carter the 2000 American action thriller film directed by Stephen Kay; a remake of his 1971 film Get Carter, in which a younger Michael Caine played the title role.
+Here in the 2000 remake, Caine's role was originally relegated to a one-scene cameo appearance, which he agreed to do as a favor to his friend Sylvester Stallone.
+However, after a test screening, additional scenes were scripted and shot to expand his role.
+The film was released in the U.S. on 6 October 2000.
+Critical reaction was negative, and the film flopped at the box office, with worldwide earnings of approximately only $19 million against a production budget of nearly $64 million.
+Stallone said: "Believe it or not, I think Get Carter was really underrated.
+That was a big disappointment.
+I learned the hard way that [remakes], even if you do it better than the original, there’s a tremendous nostalgia attached to the original.
+And quite often they’re not done as well."
 In the 2007 remake of Sleuth, Caine took over the role Laurence Olivier played in the 1972 version and Jude Law played Caine's original role.
 Caine is one of the few actors to have played a starring role in two versions of the same film.
 In an interview with CNN, Law spoke of his admiration for Caine: "I learned so much just from watching how he monitored his performance, and also how little he has to do.
 He's a master technician and sometimes he was doing stuff I didn't see, I couldn't register.
 I'd go back and watch it on the monitor, it was like 'Oh my God, the amount of variety he's put in there is breathtaking".